 a recommendation as to the date on which the order should take effect.

 Upon receiving the information and recommendations of the Reports Investigation Committee, the Sentencing Review Board shall within 28 days

-confirm or
+confirm the order, or

-adjust the order as it may, in its absolute discretion, consider appropriate, conveying the confirmed or adjusted order to the Reports Investigation Committee.
+adjust the order by unanimous vote as it may, in its absolute discretion, consider appropriate to prevent manifest injustice, and

+convey the confirmed or adjusted order and the rationale for any adjustment made to the Reports Investigation Committee.

 The sentencing order made by the Sentencing Review Board shall be deemed a consent order.
 From this order there is no appeal under Canon IV.9.

 The Reports Investigation Committee must provide a copy of the consent order to the Reports Administrator, the Respondent, and the Reporting Party.
-The consent order must be accompanied by a notice identifying the members of the Sentencing Review Board.
+The consent order must be accompanied by a notice identifying the members of the Sentencing Review Board and the rationale presented for any adjustment made by the Sentencing Review Board.

 The Reports Investigation Committee shall publish each consent order in the manner it determines to be appropriate.
-In addition, it must ensure the publication of each consent order in the Journal of the Provincial Council (except that it may, in its absolute discretion, choose instead to publish a synopsis redacted as provided in Canon 11.1.4).
+In addition, it must ensure the publication of each consent order in the Journal of the Provincial Council (except that it may, in its absolute discretion, choose instead to publish a synopsis redacted as provided in Canon IV.11.1.4).